-2. Development Economics
+Development Economics

 An early theory of development economics, the linear stages of growth model, was first formulated in 1950 by WW Rostow in The Stages of Growth: A Non-Communist Manifesto, following the work of Marx and List.
-This theory modifies Marx's theory of stages of development.
-It focuses on accelerated capital accumulation by utilizing domestic and international savings as a tool to spur investment as the main means of promoting economic growth and, thus, development (Goulet, 2014).
-The linear-growth-stages model suggests a series of five successive stages of development that all countries must go through during the development process.
-This stage is "traditional society, a prerequisite for take-off, take-off, a drive to maturity, and an age of high mass consumption" (Rostow, 1998).
-A simplified version of the Harrod-Domar model provides a mathematical illustration of the argument that increased capital investment leads to greater economic growth (Todaro & Smith, 2012).
+This theory modifies Ma18 theory of stages of development.
+It focuses on accelerated capital accumulation by utilizing domestic and international savings as a tool to spur investment as the main means of promoting econd 12 c growth and, thus, development (Goulet, 2014).
+The linear-growth-stages model suggests a series of five successive stages of development that all countries m25 go through during the development process.
+This stage is "traditional society, a prerequisite for take-off, take-off, take-off, the Harrod-Domar model provides a mathematical illustration of the argument that increased capital investment leads to greater economic growth (Todaro & Smith, 2012).